- Graduate Programs

 Research Interests and Publications:

 How do we pursue long-term goals?
 What are the behavioral, motivation, and neural factors that contribute to our success or failure?
-A central aim of Dr. Berkman’s research is to understand how these systems work together to help us pursue our goals.
-To do this, he combines the distinct strengths of several research methods including functional magnetic resonance imaging (fMRI), cross-sectional and longitudinal survey methods, and laboratory experiments.
+A central aim of the research in Dr. Berkman’s Social and Affective Neuroscience Laboratory is to understand how these systems work together to help us strive for our goals.
+To do this, his work combines the distinct strengths of several research methods including functional magnetic resonance imaging (fMRI), cross-sectional and longitudinal survey methods, and laboratory experiments.
 Examples of his research include fMRI studies of basic goal-relevant processes such as self-regulation and inhibitory control, experimental studies on how approach and avoidance motivation relate to emotions and performance, and longitudinal studies on real-world goals such as smoking cessation and dieting.
-As part of this research program, Dr. Berkman is developing and using new statistical techniques to integrate data across a number of methodologies, including structural equation modeling, idiographic analysis of fMRI data, and joint hierarchical linear modeling of fMRI and behavioral data.

 Berkman, E.T., & Reise, S.P.
 (2011).
 A Conceptual Guide to Statistics Using SPSS.
 Thousand Oaks, CA: SAGE.